Anna-w23/AdtdIT-Projekt-/README.md

 Progress tracking, reminders and clear communication create trust and reduce uncertainty.

 SpaceMate combines **process excellence**, **user‑centric design** and **technical structure** - a strong foundation for the future of space tourism.
+All of this ensures that every customer can move smoothly and reliably through the entire preparation journey.

 ---